0cjs/8bitdev/src/objects.md

   entry in the environment.

 - __symbol__ (or __string__).
 Data are vector of _len_ bytes, usually
-  interpreted as ASCII characters but they may be any byte values.
+  interpreted as ASCII characters but they may be any byte values (including $00).
 Symbols are immutable once created in order to allow storage in ROM.
 Generally symbols would be unique, with new symbols being intern'd to maintain uniqueness.

 - __symbol__ substring: _len=4_.
 Data are a pointer to a symbol, start point and length.
 Start point (0-based) plus length must not extend